rcarrata/rcarrata.github.io/_posts/2022-01-18-argo-and-acm.md

 * You can also follow the [official documentation for OpenShift GitOps](https://docs.openshift.com/container-platform/4.9/cicd/gitops/installing-openshift-gitops.html)

-* On the other we need to deploy and manage different clusters in public or private cloud.
-In my case I used my BM cluster located in Munich, Germany and also the cluster deployed in AWS in us-west-1 located in North California, and will be used in this blog post for deploy my applications.
+* On the other hand, we need to deploy and manage different clusters in public or private cloud.
+In my case I used my BM cluster located in Munich, Germany and also the cluster deployed in AWS in us-west-1 located in North California, and these will be used in this blog post to deploy my applications.

 ## Configuring Managed Clusters for OpenShift GitOps / ArgoCD

-To configure and link OpenShift GitOps in ACM, we can register a set of one or more managed clusters to an instance of Argo CD or OpenShift GitOps operator.
+To configure and link OpenShift GitOps in ACM, we can register a set of one or more managed clusters to an instance of Argo CD or the OpenShift GitOps operator.

 After registering, we can deploy applications to those clusters using Application and ApplicationSets managing from the ACM Hub Applications.
 Then, we can set up a continuous GitOps environment to automate application consistency across clusters in development, staging, and production environments.